-How to Add Links in Emails with Stripo
+How to Add Hyper- and Anchor Links in Emails with Stripo

 Hyperlinks for files and buttons

-A hyperlink in emails, also known as simply links, takes us from a website to another one or take us between pages within one site, or to specific images and other media files.
+A hyperlink in emails, also known as a link, takes us from a website to another one or take us between pages within one site, or to specific images and other media files.

 According to the statistics by eSputnik, the ESP we use, an average promotional newsletter contains 20 hyperlinks.
-Do you think this is too many, especially if your email includes mostly images?
-No, it’s not.
-In fact, every picture used in a message should have an alternate name and a link.
+Do you think this is way too many?
+Not at all.
+In fact, all the menu tabs, every single image, every single CTA button used in a message should have a link.

 Look at the click map of our Valentine’s newsletter, provided by our ESP:

-26% of people clicked the banner.
+26% of subscribers clicked on the banner.
 The same amount of people clicked our CTA button.

-Why would you add hyperlinks in emails?
+Still, why would you add so many hyperlinks in emails, and why would you add them to every image you are about to use?
 Some clients click everything they see and like in the email.
-For that reason, it’s advisable to make clickable as many details of your message as possible.
+For that reason, it’s advisable to make as many clickable details in your email as possible.

+We need to add copy in the email body: both for promo and trigger campaigns.
 It’s easy to add hyperlinks to text in an email.
 No knowledge of codes, no HTML skills required here.
-Easy-peasy to do it.
+Easy-peasy!

-In order to make the links eye-catchy, it should contain 3+ words, start it with the keywords and be descriptive.
+In order to make links in copy eye-catchy, it should contain 3+ words, start it with the keywords and be descriptive.

-How to add a link in an email
+How to add a link in email with Stripo

 So where do we add links in emails?
 This all depends directly on the aim your newsletters perform.
 But the most general ones are added to each and every image, the menu tabs, our contact information, our social nets accounts, survey invitations, videos, and even to the maps.

-In one of the previous articles, we showed how to add video links in the templates with Stripo.
+In one of the previous articles, we showed how to add links to videos in emails with Stripo.

 How to add links to contact information with Stripo:

 I love this option as every day I need to write dozens/hundreds of messages.
 And this feature saves me lots of time.
-I just click the button, and the email with correct address is created:
+I just click the button, and the email draft with a correct address is started:

 You don’t have to do this big amount of work every time when creating a new email.
 You just need to save the contact block/footer to your personal content library.
 And whenever you decide to make a new template again – you will only have to pull this block into your template.
 Done.